Dante1DC/assignment-3-csce474/README.md

 # Setup
 Run the following to ensure you have the right packages:
-`pip install pandas matplotlib scipy`
+`pip install pandas matplotlib scipy arff`

 # Usage
 Run `python kmeans.py` to get started.